EKTA

-ЕКТА is a group of companies, a Ukrainian developer and manufacturer of LED video screens and business solutions based on LED technology.
+ЕКТА is a group of companies, a Ukrainian developer and manufacturer of LED video screens based on LED technology.
 EKTA was founded on January 19, 1992 by a group of engineers with experience in business video equipment development.

 The central office of the managing company is located in Kyiv, and the LED-screen production plant is located in Zhytomyr (Ukraine).

 EKTA has done screen installations in Japan, Germany, Italy, England, Austria, Canada, Kuwait, UAE, South Korea, Russia, Estonia, Latvia.
 EKTA Led screens are installed in the session hall of the Ukrainian Parliament, Kyiv Palace of Sports and on the giant clock-tower at the Central Independence Square in the Ukrainian capital.

 History of the name

 The name EKTA is composed of the first parts of words "screens" (экраны) and "board" (табло).
 Initially, the company's name was written in Russian as “ЭКТА” and in the company logo the Ukrainian version “EKTA” was used.
 However, in 2003, the logo was changed and the official name EKTA was approved.
 Thus only Latin symbols are left in the name of the company.